 Floyd first discovers Critter standing next to that open grave.
 Critter figured he could bury Hubbard’s body on Floyd’s land because he believes Floyd has been doing a little late-night burying himself.
 So what’s one more body?

 But if Critter is a hot-blooded madman, Floyd’s a cold-blooded one (he works as a treasure hunter).
 The two men more or less join forces in trying to steal Hubbard’s remaining money from Red (Tina Parker).
 It turns out that quite a few people in this area, like Critter and Red, share some history — they once lived in a commune together (Critter: “We were terrible hippies”).
 The commune’s failure due to a bout of mercury poisoning is one offhand explanation for Critter’s paranoid dementia and for Red’s even more tenuous connection to this planet.
-She may be sweet and great in bed — we witness a rambunctious bit of mattress-bouncing with Floyd — but Red definitely exists in her own private Idaho.
-Or, as she puts it to Floyd, pretty much summing up the play: “Now you’re just being confusing and eloquent.”

 Director Kennedy has assembled a terrific cast and crew.
 Kudos to Robert Winn for his ingenious Murphy-bed set and to sound designer Bruce Richardson for all the Frank Zappa tunes.
-Critter claims he was a Zappa roadie, and he provides Raphael Parry his best full-tilt berserker role since his Goose and Tomtom heyday with the Undermain.
+Critter claims he was a Zappa roadie, and the character provides Raphael Parry his best full-tilt berserker role since his Goose and Tomtom heyday with the Undermain.
 Sean Hennigan is a rare local actor who can be casually credible as the kind of calculating monster who feels affection for Red but will feed her to the wolves for a bit of cash.
 As the disheveled Red, Tina Parker takes what could have been a cliched role — the poignant madwoman — and layers in quirky bits of comedy and wrenching pathos.
 It’s a mighty brave performance, open and pained.

 That’s right: Psychos is something of a crime-and-cops drama, although the fuddled police investigation here is on par with the general crazy-white-people-in-the-north-woods milieu.
 Out on Johnson’s mountainous edge of the American Wilderness, where civilization meets anarchy but we’re not sure which is worse, the only thing that seems to be working are the pay phones.